futurehomeno/RPI_mini_UART/README.md

 `uname -r`

-* Then download the linux source (you can just apt-get the source, but the one buldled with debian system doesn't seem to work) corresponding to your kernel version
+* Then download the Linux source (you can just apt-get the source, but the one bundled with Debian system doesn't seem to work) corresponding to your kernel version

 ```
 cd /usr/src